christophM/interpretable-ml-book/review.md

 - Anything else you think might improve this chapter?
 - Is some graphic missing that could better explain some concept better ?

+For methods chapters:
+- Any Disadvantages of Advantages missing?
+-

 With your permission, your name will appear